Skip to main content

 When you add a Scheduler Control to a form, it automatically adds the associated SchedulerDataStorage component - an external storage that keeps all Scheduler data: appointments, resources, labels, etc. The storage is associated with the Scheduler control via the SchedulerControl.DataStorage property.
 You can manually add more storage to the form and use the control’s smart tag to select the currently active one.

-You can bind the storage to a data source that stores appointments - records that represent upcoming events or plans.
-For this example, you will need the sample “CarsDB.mdb” MS Access database.
-You can find this database in the demo source code folder (SchedulerDemos\Data).
+You can bind the storage to a data source that stores appointments.
+This example requires the “CarsDB.mdb” MS Access database located in the demo source code folder (SchedulerDemos\Data).

 Important